 No long-term studies in animals have been performed to evaluate the carcinogenic potential of corticosteroid suppositories.

 Staining of fabric may occur with use of the suppository.
 Precautionary measures are recommended.

 Pregnancy Category C

 In laboratory animals, topical steroids have been associated with an increase in the incidence of fetal abnormalities when gestating females have been exposed to rather low dosage levels.
 There are no adequate and well-controlled studies in pregnant women.
-Anusol-HC® suppositories should only be used during pregnancy if the potential benefit justifies the risk to the fetus.
+Anusol-HC® suppositories should only be used during pregnancy if the potential benefit justifies the risk of the fetus.
 Drugs of this class should not be used extensively on pregnant patients, in large amounts, or for prolonged periods of time.